ddxv/app-ads-dash/README.md

 # app-ads-dash

-Dashboard for viewing app-ads from database
+Example dashboard for viewing app-ads from database.